openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * "Overwrite files with same names" - EBI will overwrite all files of the same names regardless if they existed in the target folder prior to export or from previous items in the same export run

 ### Limitations in the Export Function
-For simple content the export capability will produce a CSV that can be used, without any modifications, for re-importing content back into EQUELLA.
+For simple content the export capability will produce a CSV that can be used, without any modifications, for re-importing content back into openEQUELLA.
 However, EBI’s CSV export function does not support some of the more advanced EBI features.
 Features not supported (i.e. not exportable) are the following:
-* EQUELLA Resources (EQUELLA resource attachments are not supported)
+* openEQUELLA Resources (openEQUELLA resource attachments are not supported)
 * Custom Attachments (only simple files, SCORM, IMS and zip files are exportable)

 XML fragments and XPath indexes should be used with care.
-Whilst the export function supports both of these features complex metadata that uses “intertwined” XML fragments and XPaths may require some testing and fine-tuning to support smooth, repeatable two-way import/export of content between a CSV and EQUELLA.
+Whilst the export function supports both of these features complex metadata that uses “intertwined” XML fragments and XPaths may require some testing and fine-tuning to support smooth, repeatable two-way import/export of content between a CSV and openEQUELLA.

 ## Expert Scripting
 For those comfortable with programming, the EBI supports powerful scripting capabilities called Expert Scripts.
-Amongst other uses, Expert Scripts allow you to precisely control how CSVs are interpreted for import into EQUELLA and how EQUELLA items are parsed and formatted for export out of EQUELLA.
+Amongst other uses, Expert Scripts allow you to precisely control how CSVs are interpreted for import into openEQUELLA and how openEQUELLA items are parsed and formatted for export out of openEQUELLA.
 Expert Scripts are configured by clicking the Expert Script buttons in the Options tab.

 There are four types of Expert Script that can be written:
 * Start Script – This script is executed by the EBI before processing any rows or items.
 It is only executed once for each test or real run.
 It could be used, for example, performing a custom validation of the CSV prior to import.
 * Row Pre-Script – This script is executed on every row imported or every item exported.
-It is executed as soon as a row or item is read from EQUELLA and before any processing by the EBI.
+It is executed as soon as a row or item is read from openEQUELLA and before any processing by the EBI.
 It could be used, for example, pre-processing the row data of the CSV prior to the EBI converts the data to item XML.
 * Row Post-Script – This script is executed on every row imported or every item exported.
-It is executed after a row or item is read from EQUELLA and processed by the EBI but prior to being added to EQUELLA (or a CSV during export).
-It could be used, for example, adjusting the XML produced by the EBI prior to uploading to EQUELLA.
+It is executed after a row or item is read from openEQUELLA and processed by the EBI but prior to being added to openEQUELLA (or a CSV during export).
+It could be used, for example, adjusting the XML produced by the EBI prior to uploading to openEQUELLA.
  End Script – This script is executed by the EBI after processing all rows or items.
 It is only executed once for each test or real run.
 It could be used, for example, producing a custom outcome report of the import or export.

 EBI Expert Scripts are written in the Python programming language (http://www.python.org).
 As well as